Wednesday, December 20, 2023

 What Should the Navy Send into Harm's Way?

-Ukraine's drone and missile campaign against Russia's Black Sea Fleet is denying Russia will use of the sea and allowing Ukraine to make limited use of portions of the sea.
+Ukraine's drone and missile campaign against Russia's Black Sea Fleet is denying Russia free use of the sea and allowing Ukraine to make limited use of portions of the sea.
 Is this a revolution in naval warfare?

 Is Ukraine's naval war a version of anti-access/area denial (A2/AD) warfare that proves small powers can threaten large power conventional navies?